react-simple-code-editor/react-simple-code-editor/README.md

 ## Props

+The editor accepts all the props accepted by `textarea`.
+In addition, you can pass the following props:

 - `value` (`string`): Current value of the editor i.e. the code to display.
 This must be a [controlled prop](https://reactjs.org/docs/forms.html#controlled-components).
 - `onValueChange` (`string => mixed`): Callback which is called when the value of the editor changes.
 You'll need to update the value prop when this is called.
 - `highlight` (`string => string | React.Node`): Callback which will receive text to highlight.
 You'll need to return an HTML string or a React element with syntax highlighting using a library such as [`prismjs`](https://prismjs.com).